Should I Become a Welding Inspector?

 |Certification||Certification may be required or preferred by employers|

-Sources: *American Welding Society, **Job listings accessed during December 2012.
+Sources: American Welding Society, Job listings accessed during December 2012, *PayScale.com (2016)

 Step 1: Earn a Postsecondary Education

-- Bolster related skills.
-Skills in mathematics, creating objects and designing diagrams can be developed in courses like mathematics, wood or metal shop and drafting.
-Welding inspectors must use mathematics in calculations to determine the strength of the weld, as well as drafting skill to examine and evaluate other welders' designs.
+To really shine, bolster related skills.
+Skills in creating objects and designing diagrams can be developed in courses like mathematics, wood or metal shop, and drafting.
+Welding inspectors must use mathematics in calculations to determine the strength of the weld as well as drafting skills to examine and evaluate other welders' designs.

 Step 2: Gain Work Experience

-Welders work in a variety of industries, including construction, aerospace and machinery manufacturing.
-Before moving into the role of inspector, welders might perform entry-level work, such as cleaning and degreasing parts, checking grooves, angles and dimensions for accuracy, inspecting equipment and mixing and applying protective coatings.
+Welders work in a variety of industries, including construction, aerospace, and machinery manufacturing.
+Before moving into the role of inspector, welders might perform entry-level work, such as cleaning and degreasing parts, checking angles and dimensions for accuracy, inspecting equipment, and mixing and applying protective coatings.

 Step 3: Pass Welding Inspector Certification Exam

-Welders who have attained a high school diploma or a postsecondary degree and completed three years of documented work experience may apply to become Certified Welding Inspectors (CWIs).
-The certification exam covers three areas, including welding fundamentals, practical applications and welding code application.
+Welders who have attained a postsecondary certificate, diploma, or degree and completed 3-4 years of documented work experience may apply to become Certified Welding Inspectors (CWIs) from the American Welding Society (AWS).
+The certification exam covers three areas, including welding fundamentals, practical applications, and welding code application.
 Certifications generally last three years; however, CWIs can take additional exams or courses in order to prolong recertification for up to nine years.

 You can also consider attaining endorsements.
 CWIs also can earn supplemental inspection credentials.
 While not required, these endorsements might allow CWIs to execute inspections that might have been excluded due to customer or jurisdictional requirements, such as inspections of bridges and railroads.
 Upon passage of a qualifying codebook exam, inspectors are given a separate endorsement card and certificate of completion.